joshbuddy/apiary/README.markdown

       end
     end

-You can convert this to an API by annotating this class with three lines.
+You can convert this to an API by annotating this class with four lines.

+    require 'apiary'

     class Temperature
       include Apiary              # Include Apiary as a module in your class